 Of course, weddings are still fun; all you have to do is find someone you love and plan your life together.

 The ring finger tradition still exists today as many couples still use the fourth finger on the left hand for their wedding rings.
-This is an aim to signify about their commitment to each other.
+This is an aim to signify their commitment to each other.

 What’s the Proper Finger for a Wedding Ring?